Hellbovine

 - This image was constructed in a modular way, meaning you can take pieces from it, or you could use the whole guide and layer it on top of other custom NTLite images, to enhance one of the built-in NTLite templates or a user's custom preset.

-- This guide was first posted on August 23rd, 2022, and since then not a single issue has been traced back to this guide.
-The various bug reports in this thread's replies have been determined to be inaccurate or unrelated.
-This is a common occurrence on forums like these, because too many people add their own tweaks and third party tools while following a guide, then randomly place the blame without knowing where the true culprit is.
-It's been over a year, and at this point it is safe to say this image works flawlessly if you follow the instructions.
+- This guide was posted on August 23rd, 2022 and no issues have been discovered so far.
+The various problems in the thread replies have been determined to be inaccurate or unrelated, which is a common occurence on forums, since people will add their own tweaks and tools while using a guide, then randomly place the blame when things break.
+At this point, it is safe to say this image has no issues when the instructions are followed.

 - Every individual tweak has been meticulously tested to ensure they work for this operating system and version.
 They all integrate into a clean install, and apply to all users created.
 This is important because many tweaks on the internet are not tested properly, since most people go by "feel" which is usually placebo effect.
 Basically, I do not include tweaks if I cannot manually confirm they are doing something beneficial.